Cell Separation Techniques: Everything You Need to Know About Cell Isolation

 - Viability can be expressed as the percentage of total cells in the isolated sample that are live.

 - Function of the cells you isolate should be preserved throughout the cell separation process to ensure that your downstream assays accurately represent the physiological function of your cell type of interest.

 Scientists often work long hours and juggle multiple projects at a time.
 Choosing efficient methods will help you overcome the demands of scientific research and accomplish more in less time.
 Throughput, speed, ease-of-use, and automation are all important variables to consider for maximizing the efficiency of your cell isolation.

 - Throughput refers to the rate at which cell separations can be completed in terms of sample volume, number of cells, or number of samples.
 If you’re working with large sample volumes or multiple samples at a time, you will want to consider which cell separation technology can support your desired throughput.

 - Speed refers to the amount of time it takes to complete the cell isolation procedure.
 Faster cell separation protocols are desirable if you need to increase your throughput and accomplish more with your time in the lab.
-Some of the fastest cell separation kits can isolate highly purified cells in as little as 8 minutes.
+Some of the fastest cell isolation kits can isolate highly purified cells in as little as 8 minutes.

 - Ease-of-use contributes to the reliability and reproducibility of a cell separation method.
 Simple protocols are key to reducing user-caused errors and variability.